woohoolabs/docker-base/README.md

 - Beanstalkd 1.10

+### CD

+This image is based on the Alpine-based Docker (19.03.1) and it contains the following programs:

+- Terraform 0.12.6 (+ Mailgun Provider 0.3.1)
+- AWS CLI 1.16.209
+- PHP 7.4.0-beta1

 ### Gulp

-This image is based on Node JS (8.4) and it contains the following programs:
+This image is based on the Alpine-based Node JS (12.7) and it contains the following programs:

-- NPM 5.4.0
-- Ruby 2.4.1
-- Bundler 1.5.9
-- Sass 3.4.24
-- Gulp 3.9.1
+- Gulp 4.0.2

-### PHP
+### PHP-FPM

-This image is based on PHP (7.2.1) and it contains the following programs:
+This image is based on the Alpine-based PHP (7.4.0-beta1) and it contains the following programs:

-- Various PHP extensions (apcu, bcmath, blackfire, bz2, curl, gettext, imagick, intl, json, mbstring, mysqli, new relic, opcache, pdo_mysql, redis, timezonedb)
+- Various PHP extensions (FPM, bcmath, bz2, curl, gettext, imagick, intl, mbstring, pdo_mysql, redis, timezonedb)
+- Composer 1.9.0 (+ Prestissimo 0.3.8)
+- Various utilities (curl, gettext, git, msmtp, unzip, wget, wkhtmltopdf)

+### PHP-FPM

+This image is based on the Alpine-based PHP (7.4.0-beta1) and it contains the following programs:

+- Various PHP extensions (bcmath, bz2, curl, gettext, imagick, intl, mbstring, pdo_mysql, redis, timezonedb)
-- Composer 1.6.0 (+ Prestissimo 0.3.7)
+- Composer 1.9.0 (+ Prestissimo 0.3.8)
-- MySQL client 5.7
 - Supervisor 3.3.1
 - Various utilities (curl, gettext, git, msmtp, unzip, wget, wkhtmltopdf)